‘Not to be sniffed at’: tips to employers on dealing with allergies in the workplace

 The Employment Appeal Tribunal dealt with this issue recently in the case of HMRC Commissioners v Whiteley.
 In this case, the claimant suffered from asthma and her condition was exacerbated by respiratory infections that resulted in some absences from work.
 The respondent had a policy in place which meant that an employee being absent through illness for ten days or more in a year may be subjected to disciplinary action.
 The employee complained that this policy put her at a disadvantage and that the employer had, accordingly, failed to make reasonable adjustments.
 The Employment Appeal Tribunal set out two possible avenues the employer could take when dealing with this type of situation.
 Firstly, the employer should consider, with expert evidence, the periods of absence and attempt to analyse with precision what was attributable to disability and what was not.
 Alternatively, they should ask – and conclude with proper information – what sort of periods of absence the employee would reasonably be expected to have over the course of an average year because of her disability.
 The point for employers to take from this case is that the Employment Appeal Tribunal will regard it as paramount to obtain adequate information about the absences before taking action against the employee.

-For more information on this article, to discuss how these issues might affect your business or to discuss employment law matters in general, please call 0117 904 6000.
+For more information on allergies in the workplace, to discuss how these issues might affect your business or to discuss employment law matters in general, please call 0117 904 6000.

 Posted on Sep 9th, 2013 by Lyons Davidson